bhauman/devcards/README.md

-Another problem is that we often manually place our components into different **important** states to run them through their paces as we develope them.
+Another problem is that we often manually place our components into different **important** states to run them through their paces as we develop them.
 But ... these test states are **ephemeral**.
 Wouldn't it be better to **keep** a development "page" as a permanent asset where these components are displayed in these various states as a